Our Team

 Bridie Noble

-Bridie joined the team in September 2021.
-Bridie has a Bachelor of Environmental Science (Environmental Management and Sustainability) completed at Deakin University.
-Bridie moved from regional Victoria to work for the Trust.
-She has previously worked as a Team Leader for a Not-for-Profit Organisation, aiding with the management of environmental restoration projects in southern Victoria.
-Bridie has always been passionate about the environment and sustainability and is very excited to be involved in the management and restoration of the Conservation Corridor.
+Bridie has been with the Trust since 2021.
+Bridie has a Bachelor of Environmental Science completed at Deakin University.
+Bridie is from regional Victoria and has previously worked for other not-for-profit organisations aiding in environmental restoration.
+Bridie has always been passionate about the environment and sustainability and is proud to be contributing to the management and restoration of the Conservation Corridor.

 -